enaena633/CourseProject/README.md

 Matthew McCarty
 Jack Ma

+## Presentation/Demo

+A presentation and demonstration of installing and running the application is available at https://mediaspace.illinois.edu/media/t/1_yra0qvjp .

 ## Overview
 This repository contains code to replicate an experiment done in a paper regarding causal topic mining with time series feedback: